Safety net hospital: Federally Qualified Health Centers (FQHCs)

-Federally Qualified Health Center are public and private non-profit health care organizations that meet federally mandated requirements to provide comprehensive and appropriate health care services to medically underserved populations.
+Federally Qualified Health Centers are public and private non-profit health care organizations that meet federally mandated requirements to provide comprehensive and appropriate health care services to medically underserved populations.
 They must also adjust service fees to patient capacity to pay, have an ongoing qualify assurance program, and have a governing board of directors.
 In turn, FQHCs receive reimbursements from Medicaid through their Prospective Payment System (PPS).
 They can also apply for the Health Center Program grant from the U.S. Department of Health and Human Resources and Services Administration.

-Federally Qualified Health Centers Look-Alikes (FQHCs look-alikes)
+Federally Qualified Health Center Look-Alikes (FQHC look-alikes)

 FQHCs that meet all the federal health center program requirements but don't receive health center grant funding are called FQHC look-alikes.
 These FQHCs are typically non-profit community health centers and regional clinical associations.

 Rural Health Centers (RHC)

 Rural Health Centers are public, private, or non-profit health centers that provide primary care to Medicaid and Medicare populations in rural areas.
 RHC status is designated by the Centers for Medicare and Medicaid Services, providing enhanced reimbursements rates for services.
 A health center cannot be both an RHC and a FQHC.